 A uniquely US legal system for a group of individuals to make a claim in a US court.
 Group actions are allowed in England but not the European Court.

 Clumper (trade slang)

-“Heavy” or enforcer – usually with physical force – of sales territory and rules.
-See “Security.”
+A 'heavy' or person, usually acting with physical force - enforcer of sales territory and rules.
+See 'Security'.